SQLDaveott/GettingAndCleaningDataCourseProject/Codebook.md

 Additions for Course assignment:
 The following files were added:

-	-‘Codebook.txt’ – Original ‘Readme.txt’ with modifications, this document
-	-‘featureselection.txt’ – Original ‘features_info.txt’ with modifications
+	-â€˜Codebook.mdâ€™ â€“ Original â€˜Readme.txtâ€™ with modifications, this document -â€˜featureselection.txtâ€™ â€“ Original â€˜features_info.txtâ€™ with modifications
-	- ‘tidyfeatures.txt’ – List of features for tidy dataset, also has subject and activity.
+	-â€˜tidyfeatures.txtâ€™ â€“ List of features for tidy dataset, also has subject and activity.
-	-‘ run_analysis.R’ – R script to perform tasks et out by course assignment.
+	-â€˜run_analysis.Râ€™ â€“ R script to perform tasks et out by course assignment.

-The following are the steps are in file ‘run_analysis.R’
+The following are the steps are in file â€˜run_analysis.Râ€™

 1. Merge the training and the test sets to create one data set.